PAST CHAIRMANS & CHAIRPERSONS

 Mr. Terence Pendigrast - 2003 - 2004

-Worked overseas from 1971 to1977.
-Returned to Sri Lanka and joined Mercantile Investments group at Nilaveli Beach Hotel.
-Joined Voyages Ceylan, a French tour operator in Sri Lanka.
+Overseas from 1971 to1977.
+Returned to SL and started working for Mercantile Investments group at Nilaveli Beach Hotel.
+After that worked for Voyages Ceylan, a French tour operator in SL.

 Ms. Parveen Dassenaike - 2004 - 2006